 This is typically done by determining the boundary of the tumor (referred to as segmentation), computing the volume of the segmented tumor and calculating the difference of the tumor volume in the current scan and in the baseline scan.

-The profile requires that the same Image Analysis Tool and the same Radiologist measure both timepoints of a given tumor.
+The Profile requires that the same Image Analysis Tool and the same Radiologist measure both timepoints of a given tumor.
 This requirement is due to the variability introduced when a different Image Analysis Tool and/or Radiologist is used between the two timepoints.
 See Table 2-1 and the related Discussion for more details.

-The Analysis Tool is required (See section 3.1.2) to present to the Radiologist for each volume change the Confidence Interval of Result which indicates a range of plausible values for the change in tumor volume.
-The 95% confidence interval (CI) can be interpreted as follows: If the change in a tumor's volume over two timepoints is measured repeatedly and the 95% CI constructed for each measurement, then 95% of those Cis would contain the true volume of the tumor.
+The Analysis Tool is recommended (See section 3.2.2) to present to the Radiologist for each volume change the Confidence Interval of Result which indicates a range of plausible values for the change in tumor volume.
+The 95% confidence interval (CI) can be interpreted as follows: If the change in a tumor's volume over two timepoints is measured repeatedly and the 95% CI constructed for each measurement, then 95% of those CI ranges would contain the true volume of the tumor.

+Determination of which tumors should be measured is out of scope for this Profile.
+Such determination may be specified within a protocol or specified by formal response criteria standards, or may be determined by clinical requirements.
+Tumors to be measured may be designated by the oncologist or clinical investigator, by a radiologist at a clinical site, by a reader at a central reading facility, or they may be designated automatically by a software analysis tool.

-3.9.2 Specification
+3.10.2 Specification